keith88kwok/goldbox-helpdesk/memory-bank/activeContext.md

 - [ ] Ready for production deployment

 ## Next Immediate Action
-**Ready to begin Week 1, Day 1: Backend Schema Implementation**
+**Ready to begin Week 2, Days 3-5: Kiosk Management Interface**

-The planning is comprehensive and implementation-ready.
-All technical decisions have been made, patterns established, and the development path is clear.
-Time to start coding!
+The workspace management system is now complete and fully functional.
+Users can:
+- View all their accessible workspaces
+- Create new workspaces
+- Switch between workspaces seamlessly
+- Access workspace-specific dashboards
+- See their role and permissions clearly

+Time to move on to kiosk management implementation!

 ## Notes for Implementation
-- Focus on workspace isolation from day one
-- Test each phase thoroughly before moving to next
-- Leverage built-in Amplify features for maximum efficiency
-- Maintain TypeScript strict mode throughout
-- Document any deviations from plan in this file
+- Workspace context is working perfectly with localStorage persistence
+- All UI components are in place and reusable
+- Type safety is maintained throughout with Amplify types
+- Error handling and loading states are comprehensive
+- Ready to build upon this foundation for kiosk management